LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 <a id="daysevenstep6"></a>
 <h4>step 6) try a real CPAN client installation</h4>

 It's now time to see if our module can be installaed by a cpan client.
-Nothing easier: if you are in the module folder just run <code>cpan .</code> and enjoy the output (note that this command will modify the content of the directory!).
+Nothing easier: if you are in the distribution folder extracted from a tarball created by <code>make dist</code>, just run <code>cpan .</code> and enjoy the output (note that this command will modify the content of the directory!).